 Making award-winning wines is unquestionably a family affair.
 The Amadors understand the commitment and dedication it takes to bring a crop to harvest and fruit to bin, barrel and bottle.
 Their imprint can be seen throughout the Gracianna brand, from their commitment to ensuring the hand detailing of each wine shipment which includes a handwritten personal note of gratitude from one of the partners to personally delivering wine for all Sonoma County purchases.
 Customers say they know it is hard work to make world-class wines but the something “extra” is the difference.
 They can sense the emotion that the Amadors put into every award-winning bottle.
 The notes are the family’s way to keep alive their great grandmother Gracianna’s value of being thankful.
 Ashley Amador sums up what she is thankful for: “I’m looking forward to continuing to grow into my role as a wine leader of the future that shares the bounty of Sonoma County’s Russian River Valley and for my belief that life is one grateful moment after another.”

 The Gracianna brand has been coming to life since 2005.
 Gracianna’s home is on the part of Westside Road that locals call “The Miracle Mile” in Healdsburg.
-After 5 years of preparation the first production release was made available in February 2009 and outstanding vintages continue to captivate wine lovers!
+After 5 years of preparation the first production release of our 2007 vintage was made available in February 2009 and outstanding vintages continue to captivate wine lovers!
+We started with 50 cases of Pinot Noir and 50 cases of Zinfandel.
 Keep your eye out for our brilliantly produced creations that will likely become some of Sonoma County’s most treasured, award-winning favorites.
 And you’ll become a Sonoma wine insider yourself!